Barking dog log now required

 In addition, council officers and police have powers to seize a dog which has attacked from the owner’s property if the owner is not present and the dog cannot be adequately secured on the property (section 18).

-When is a cat a stray/roaming?
+When is a stray cat/roaming?

-Unlike dogs, cats are allowed to roam public places and onto private property.
+Unlike dogs, cats are allowed to roam in public places and onto private property.
 Cat owners are encouraged to keep their cat indoors at night to prevent their cat hunting, cat calling, fighting and being injured by cars or other animals.

-Under the Companion Animals Act 1998 a cat may only be seized in the following circumstances:
+Under the Companion Animals Act a cat may only be seized in the following circumstances:

 - If a cat is in a public place prohibited under the Act (eg food preparation/consumption area or wildlife protection area) (section 30).